Railgun: Weaponry

 Railguns are being researched as weapons with projectiles that do not contain explosives or propellants, but are given extremely high velocities: 2500 m/s (approximately Mach 7 at sea level) or more.
 For comparison, the M16 rifle has a muzzle speed of 930 m/s, and the 16-inch/50-caliber Mark 7 gun that armed World War II American battleships has a muzzle speed of 760 m/s, which because of its much greater projectile mass (up to 2,700 pounds) generated a muzzle energy of 360 MJ and a downrange kinetic impact of energy of over 160 MJ (see also Project HARP).
 By firing smaller projectiles at extremely high velocities, railguns may yield kinetic energy impacts equal or superior to the destructive energy of 5"/54 caliber Mark 45 Naval guns, (which achieve up to 10MJ at the muzzle), but with greater range.
 This decreases ammunition size and weight, allowing more ammunition to be carried and eliminating the hazards of carrying explosives or propellants in a tank or naval weapons platform.
 Also, by firing more aerodynamically streamlined projectiles at greater velocities, railguns may achieve greater range, less time to target, and at shorter ranges less wind drift, bypassing the physical limitations of conventional firearms: "the limits of gas expansion prohibit launching an unassisted projectile to velocities greater than about 1.5 km/s and ranges of more than 50 mi from a practical conventional gun system."

-Current railgun technologies necessitate a long and heavy barrel, but a railgun's ballistics far outperform conventional cannons of equal barrel lengths.
-Railguns can also deliver area of effect damage by detonating a bursting charge in the projectile which unleashes a swarm of smaller projectiles over a large area.

-Assuming that the many technical challenges facing fieldable railguns are overcome, including issues like railgun projectile guidance, rail endurance, and combat survivability and reliability of the electrical power supply, the increased launch velocities of railguns may provide advantages over more conventional guns for a variety of offensive and defensive scenarios.
-Railguns have limited potential to be used against both surface and airborne targets.

 The first weaponized railgun planned for production, the General Atomics Blitzer system, began full system testing in September 2010.
 The weapon launches a streamlined discarding sabot round designed by Boeing's Phantom Works at 1600 m/s (approximately Mach 5) with accelerations exceeding 60,000 g_{n}.
 During one of the tests, the projectile was able to travel an additional 7 km downrange after penetrating a 1/8 inch thick steel plate.
 The company hopes to have an integrated demo of the system by 2016 followed by production by 2019, pending funding.
 Thus far, the project is self-funded.